SPIRITUAL TRAVEL.ORG

 The repeating experiences of love followed by loss (because of the death of a loved one or one's own death), creation and attachment followed by destruction and separation, and constant change leading in each life to sickness, old age, and death are considered to be woven into the tragic nature of life in Buddhism.

-But from a more personal perspective, by contemplating death, one can gain a clear understanding of how all of the people you meet are all hanging over the abyss of death suspended by the thinnest of threads.
+But from a more personal perspective, by contemplating death, one can gain a clear understanding of how all of the people you meet are hanging over the abyss of death suspended by the thinnest of threads.
 Whether death comes from war, a stroke, an allergic reaction, a murder, a disease, advanced dementia, or a car accident, we are all continuously on the razor's edge facing the inevitable reality of death.

 This realization can create a profound sense of unity and universal compassion for humanity, no matter what your disagreements with a given person or group.
 Death can be both the great equalizer of individuals and the great unifier of diverse or competing groups.